iamsad5566/web_scraping_Java/README.md

 How to use?
 ---
 1. Package the file with Maven and run the output `.jar` file.
-The jar file would be put in `/target` folder
+The file would be put in `/target` folder
 2. Directly run this program through the `main` method under the `Crawler` class.
 > / src / main / java / Crawler.java
-3. Convert the `.jar` file to .exe, open it by simply double clicks.
+3. Convert the `.jar` file to `.exe`, open it by simply double clicks.
 Visited [Launch4J](http://launch4j.sourceforge.net/) to get more details.